michaelthielemans/Second-Brain/Windows/DNS.md

 You can store a standard primary zone in a local file, or you can store zone data in AD DS.
 When you store zone data in AD DS other features are available, such as secure dynamic updates and the ability for each domain controller that hosts the zone to function as a primary and be able to process updates to the zone.
 When the zone is stored in a file, by default the primary zone file is named `zone_name.dns`, and it's located in the `%windir%\System32\Dns` folder on the server.

-When you deploy Active Directory, a DNS zone that is associated with your organization’s AD DS domain name is automatically created.
+When you deploy Active Directory, a DNS zone that is associated with your organisation’s AD DS domain name is automatically created.
 By default the AD DS DNS zone replicates to any other domain controller configured as a DNS server in the domain.
 You can also configure Active Directory Integrated DNS zones to replicate to all domain controllers within an AD DS forest, or specific domain controllers enrolled in a particular AD DS domain partition.
 ### Secondary zone ( = read only copy of a zone file)

 A secondary zone is a read-only copy of a primary zone.
-When a zone that this DNS server hosts is a secondary zone, this DNS server is a secondary source for information about this zone.
+When the zone that this DNS server hosts is a secondary zone, this DNS server is a secondary source for information about this zone.
 The zone at this server must be obtained from another remote DNS server computer that also hosts the zone.
 This DNS server must have network access to the remote DNS server that supplies this server with updated information about the zone.
 Because a secondary zone is only a copy of a primary zone that is hosted on another server, it can't be stored in AD DS as an Active Directory Integrated zone.

 In most cases, a secondary zone periodically copies resource records directly from the primary zone.
 But in some complex configurations, a secondary zone can copy resource records from another secondary zone.